Participating in Intramurals

 Note: NCAA Division 1 programs refer to the specific sport that the student was a member of.

 6. Any student having his or her varsity letter or equivalent recognition any four year institution that is not a NCAA Division 1 program will be eligible to play in the semester following the last semester in which they last lettered.
 This rule applies to that particular sport or its intramural counterpart.
 Example: A basketball athlete lettering in Spring 2012 will be eligible to participate in Fall 2012.

 7. Any student that was a member of a varsity sport team and is no longer a part of the team must sit a semester prior to being able to participate in that particular sport or intramural equivalent.

 8. Athletic letterman: An individual who has received an athletic letter or its equivalent from a four-year institution.
 Note: Athletic letters are assumed to be awarded following the season.

-Current sport club member: An individual who has practiced with a sports club or played in a sport club contest during the academic year.
+Current sport clubs member: An individual who has practiced with a sports club or played in a sport clubs contest during the academic year.

 Ex-professional athlete: An individual who has played as a professional as defined by the NCAA Manual of Operations.

 Teams may not participate with more than two participants (in any combination) from the above list on the same team in the respective sport or intramural equivalent.